Dakshina Kannada: Commerce and industry

 The district along with Udupi district is known as "The Cradle of Indian banking".
 Major nationalised banks of India such as Canara Bank, Corporation Bank, Syndicate Bank, Vijaya Bank and private sector Karnataka Bank evolved from these two districts.

-Red clay tiles (Mangalore Tiles), Cashew processing factories and Beedi industry once flourished in this district.
+Red clay tiles (Mangaluru tiles), Cashew processing factories and Beedi industry once flourished in this district.

 Dakshina Kannada district has a per capita income of Rs.
-218,580 which is second only to Bangalore Urban district.
+218,580 which is second only to Bengaluru Urban district.
 Despite ranking 8th in the list of most populous districts in Karnataka, the district is the second largest contributor to the state's GSDP, with a contribution of 5.8%.
 In other words, despite a low population share of 3.4%, the district's share in state GSDP stands at 5.8%.

 As the district is on the shore of the Arabian sea, fishing is one of the major occupation of many people.
 The major fishing places are Bunder (Old harbour), Panambur, Surathkal, Kotekar and Sasihitlu.

 The major industries in Dakshina Kannada concentrated around Mangalore are Mangalore Chemical and Fertilizers Ltd. (MCF), Kudremukh Iron Ore Company Ltd. (KIOCL), The Canara Workshops Limited (manufacturers of Canara Springs), Mangalore Refinery and Petrochemicals Ltd. (MRPL), HPCL, BPCL, BASF, TOTAL GAZ, Bharati Shipyard Limited (BSL) etc. There is a chocolate manufacturing plant at Puttur run by CAMPCO.
 Major information technology and outsourcing companies have their facilities in Mangalore namely Infosys, Cognizant, Atlantic Data Bureau Services Pvt.
 Ltd., Lasersoft infosystems Ltd., Mphasis BPO and Endurance International Group.
 Two IT parks have been constructed, one Export Promotion Industrial Park (EPIP) at Ganjimutt and a second IT SEZ near Mangalore University.
 The Oil and Natural Gas Corporation (ONGC) plans to set up a multiproduct SEZ (Special Economic Zone) with an investment of over Rs.
 350 billion.